 Provide opportunities for learners to observe how others communicate in performance, e.g. masterclasses, concerts.

 Encourage learners to attend a wide range of live performances where possible, and/or watch live performances online.

-Help learners to use their posture to communicate musical Intention, e.g. beginning and/or changing tempo in a group.
+Help learners to use their posture to communicate musical intention, e.g. beginning and/or changing tempo in an ensemble.